xiqin/react-native-dropdown/README.md

   - Add `new RNDropdownPackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
       ```
-      include ':react-native-dropdown'
+      include ':react-native-dropdown-component'
-      project(':react-native-dropdown').projectDir = new File(rootProject.projectDir,     '../node_modules/react-native-dropdown/android')
+      project(':react-native-dropdown-component').projectDir = new File(rootProject.projectDir,     '../node_modules/react-native-dropdown-component/android')
       ```
 3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
       ```
-   compile project(':react-native-dropdown')
+   compile project(':react-native-dropdown-component')
       ```